 Are you the type of person who loves making lists?
-Enjoy that satisfying feeling you get when you cross out something on that to do list you've wanted to get done for ages?
+Enjoy that satisfying feeling you get when you cross a task off that to-do list you've wanted to get done for ages?
 Or perhaps you're someone who doesn't care about lists at all, but want to get more organized.
 In all of these cases, a bullet journal can help.

 What is a bullet journal?

 We’re glad you asked!
 Part diary, part fitness journal, part planner and part to-do list, your bullet journal can be anything you want it to be.
-You can set your goals – whether they’re health-related or career-focused – the center point of your bullet journal, using it to keep track of your habits, milestones, and setbacks.
+You can make your goals – whether they’re health-related or career-focused – the center point of your bullet journal, referring to them as you keep track of your habits, milestones, and setbacks.

 Instead of being limited to the planners that you might buy in a shop, by making your own bullet journal with a pen and pad of paper, you can create a system that works for you and your needs.
 Because of their fully customizable nature, your bullet journal could be filled with your hopes, accomplishments shopping lists and current plans, all annotated by bullets specific to each category.

 You may be asking yourself what makes a bullet journal different from any other diary or notebook with lists.
-Think about when you make bulleted lists when typing up a document on your computer – usually used when you want to make quick, short notes in an organized manner.
+Just think about when you type a bulleted list on your computer – you usually use them when you want to make quick, short notes in an organized manner, right?
+The same goes for the way you would write down your feelings and thoughts in your journal.

 Bullet journal ideas